ibm-cloud-docs/cloud-databases/WORKING_FILE-reference-regions.md

 ```
 {: .pre}

-Log in to the registry by running the `ibmcloud cr login` command.

 ## Allowlists and IP subnet ranges

-Review the [full list of regional subnets](/docs/cloud-databases?topic=cloud-databases-allowlisting#allowlisting-cloud-databases-in-your-environment) and associated locations to ensure your allowlists are configured appropriately.
+Review the [full list of regional subnets](/docs/cloud-databases?topic=cloud-databases-allowlisting#allowlisting-cloud-databases-in-your-environment) and associated locations to ensure your allowlists are configured with the appropriate subnet ranges.